 Liberals and conservatives alike now issue calls for “reckonings” – what is one to do?
-The events of January 6th and the various responses that have followed have produced in me a mixture of feelings best put into words by Freddie DeBoer:
+The events of 6 January and the responses that have followed have produced in me a mixture of feelings best put into words by Freddie DeBoer:

 Identifying problems is easy and cheap and permits one to affect radicalism.
 Proposing meaningful solutions is much more fraught.
 Solutions are hard.
 Solutions are messy.
 Solutions are inherently unsatisfying.
 And, crucially, solutions require an honest and frequently uncomfortable accounting of whether you can possibly achieve them without the support of people who largely do not share your culture or your values.
 Sometimes asking how to get what you want leads you to the conclusion that you have to appeal to the very people you’ve been saying are irredeemable.
 Today the habit is for people to say that they need to convince no one, that the only political task is to rally the already convinced.
 A comforting idea.
 If it’s true.